alielfilali01/blog-md-diff/blog-v2.md

-# Arabic LLM Evaluation and Leaderboards: AraGen Update, Instruction Following, and More
+# Arabic LLM Evaluation and Leaderboards: Introducing Arabic Instruction Following, AraGen Update, and More

 In this blog, we detail our latest updates and  about evaluation of large language models in Arabic contexts.
 In collaboration with Mohammed ben Zayed University of Artificial Intelligence, we share insights into our evaluation framework and benchmark evolution.
 Our goal is to maintain transparency and reproducibility through the public and open release, forstering the  community collaboration, while maintaining the trustworthiness of our benchmarks and results.